finos/glue/docs/BP_People/Citizenship_Type.md

 ## Data Dictionary - Entity Table: `Citizenship_Type

-This is a lookup table Citizenship_Type of the table Citizenship.
+This is a lookup table for Citizenship_Type column in the table Citizenship.
 There could be different types of citizenships.

 For example, by birth, naturalized, by marriage, by investment, etc. They impose different regulatory rules on the clients and their portfolios.